Sorry, you need to enable JavaScript to visit this website.

 The 1 young person 1 solution plan

-Of the €100 billion France Recovery Plan, €9 billion has been dedicated to the creation of the "1 young person, 1 solution" plan launched in the summer of 2020.
+€9 billion of the €100 billion France Recovery Plan (see section 1.7.
+Use of EU funds) has been dedicated to the creation of the "1 young person, 1 solution" plan launched in the summer of 2020.

 This plan is intended to combat youth unemployment.
 It has enabled the financing of 130,000 contracts dedicated to young people in 2021.
 It includes several components, which are promoted on the www.1jeune1solution.gouv.fr platform:

-- The publication of job offers, internships, work-study programmes and student jobs
+-The publication of job offers, internships, work-study programmes and student jobs

-- The publication of training offers to achieve a professional project
+-The publication of training offers to achieve a professional project

-- Promotion of the Youth Commitment Contract (see below)
+-Promotion of the Youth Commitment Contract

-- Valuation, on the same platform, of the housing and financial aid for which the young person is eligible with the help of a questionnaire that takes less than five minutes
+-Valuation, on the same platform, of the housing and financial aid for which the young person is eligible with the help of a questionnaire that takes less than five minutes

-- Valuation and linking of local missions for local support concerning a pathway and dealing with all integration difficulties: employment, training, orientation, mobility, housing, health, access to culture and leisure
+-Valuation and linking of local missions for local support concerning a pathway and dealing with all integration difficulties: employment, training, orientation, mobility, housing, health, access to culture and leisure

-- A platform for creating a personalised CV
+-A platform for creating a personalised CV

-- Support for the 1jeune1mentor scheme, launched in 2021 in conjunction with the Collectif Mentorat association, for matching young people with mentors.
+-Support for the 1jeune1mentor scheme, launched in 2021 in conjunction with the Collectif Mentorat Association, for matching young people with mentors.